GuildCrafts/sql-exercises/README.md

 ## Getting Started

-Create a Postgres database called `sql-exercises`.
+Create a Postgres database called `sql_exercises`.
 Use this database for all of the exercises.

 ## Exercises

+Solutions to these exercises can be found in the [`solutions`](https://github.com/GuildCrafts/sql-exercises/tree/solutions) branch.
+These are here to assist you when you're really stuck, don't overuse them.
+Remember that there are many ways to solve each of these problems and the [`solutions`](https://github.com/GuildCrafts/sql-exercises/tree/solutions) represents only one option.

 ### Build the Schema